TiWo778/ability-reminder/README.md

 You can download a packaged release in the releases section.

-Alternatively you can clone the repository and run `main.py` it directly or package it yourself using your preferred Python packaging tool.
+Alternatively you can clone the repository and run `main.py` directly or package it yourself using your preferred Python packaging tool.

 ### Option 1: Download the Release (Recommended)
 1. Visit the [Releases](../../releases) page.